adonisjs/v5-docs/content/guides/validator/introduction.md

 })
 ```

 The validator also **extracts the static types** from the schema definition.
-Meaning, you get the runtime validations along with the static type safety from a single schema definition.
+You get the runtime validations and the static type safety from a single schema definition.

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,f_auto/v1611685370/v5/validator-static-types.jpg)